 Adult & Cosmetic Dentistry comes in all shapes and sizes this modern day and age.
-The amount of procedures available to adults can absolutely be overwhelming to understand.
+The number of procedures available to adults can absolutely be overwhelming to understand.
 Who knows where to help you begin?
 Whether you have had a run in with poor oral health or are missing teeth for any number of reasons such as an accident, dentures and implants are the two most common fixes.

 Dental Implants and Dentures promote a more youthful smile and natural looking teeth for those looking for replacements.
 Essentially making you happier with your appearance and the improved status of your oral health.

 When considering cosmetic dentistry, there are two major options as to whether or not the change is permanent.

 Dentures are detachable surrogate teeth, which are made from measurements and impressions of your jaw.
 They are intended to replace any and all missing teeth.
 Also, while they may feel awkward initially, the muscles in your cheeks and tongue will soon become accustomed to your new oral addition.
 Just think of it like breaking in a new pair of running shoes, though many people happily wear dentures without discomfort.